Installing Your Module

 A window will pop up showing the installation progress.

-After the install successfully finishes, ML:2 will automatically reboot and the Web Control Panel will refresh when ML:2 is back online.
+After the install successfully finishes, ML:2 will automatically refresh the system and the Web Control Panel will reload when ML:2 is back online.
 You can verify that the new firmware version installed successfully by checking the firmware version listed at the bottom of every page of the Web Control Panel:

 At the bottom of the Firmware Update page, there is a “Beta Code” area.
-If you were a beta tester you would enter a secret beta code here to install an experimental firmware to test.
+If you are a beta tester you would enter a secret beta code here to install a beta firmware.
 Unless you are participating in a beta testing program, please leave the Beta Code box empty.

 I can’t connect to the Web Control Panel